ska-telescope/observation-execution-tool/README.md

 make test
 ```

-Test the cli interface with a samle set of tmc devices with:
+Test the cli interface with a sample set of tmc devices with:

 ```
 make test-cli